Estimate Time5 min

 • If you have multiple loans and credit cards and want to pay off your debt faster, it can make sense to focus your accelerated paydown efforts on one debt at a time—while continuing to make the minimum payment on all your other debts.

-• There are 2 basic strategies for deciding how to apply extra payments: The avalanche method begins with the highest interest rate.
+• Strategies for deciding how to apply extra payments: The avalanche method begins with the highest interest rate.
 The snowball method starts with the lowest balance.

-• You'll save more on interest with the avalanche but using the snowball method can be emotionally satisfying as you clear away smaller, lingering debts first.
-It may help if you're trying to qualify for a mortgage as it reduces your monthly debt load.
+• You'll save more on interest with the avalanche method, but using the snowball method can be emotionally satisfying as you clear smaller, lingering debts first.

-If you're juggling multiple debts, paying them down can be a huge relief.
+If you have a large amount of debt, paying it down can be a relief.
 Reducing your debt load can help you save on interest and free up money for financial goals—from education to a home purchase to retirement.

-Making extra payments, above the minimum requirement, on your debts is one way to help get yourself out of the hole, in addition to potentially using other methods of easing your debt burden—like refinancing, consolidating, or possibly forbearance or deferment.
-To make the most of your extra payments, consider using one of these strategies: the debt snowball method or the debt avalanche method.
+Making extra payments, above the minimum requirement on your debts is one way to help with your financial challenges.
+To make the most of your extra payments, consider using one of these strategies: debt snowball vs. avalanche methods.

 Avalanche and snowball are 2 methods for paying down debt.
 The snowball method starts with the lowest balance and avalanche starts with the highest interest rate.

 The debt avalanche method generally saves you the most on interest payments, particularly if you have loans with a wide range of interest rates.
-It may also help you pay off your loan faster.
-That’s because you tackle the loans with the biggest interest rates first.
-It's like an avalanche because as you pay off debts, you put all of the money you were paying toward your previous debt into the next one in line.
-By the time you get to the end, you may be putting so much money toward your final debt it's like an avalanche careening down a mountain toward that loan.
+It may also help you pay off your loan faster by tackling the loans with the biggest interest rates first.
+As you pay off debts, you put all the money you were paying toward your previous debt toward the next.
+By the time you get to the end, you may be putting so much money toward your final debt that it's analogous to an avalanche careening down a mountain.
 Here's how you put it into action:

 1. Organize your debts by their interest rate, from highest to lowest.